zty0510/Final_Project/docs/README.part1.md

 **Hint**: You are requesting https://flightaware.com/ajax/vicinity_aircraft.rvt for the flight data.
 A possible request is to https://flightaware.com/ajax/vicinity_aircraft.rvt?&minLon=109.0283203125&minLat=-8.59954833984375&maxLon=180&maxLat=27.0703125&token=e70b744ef39ffcbc8e52cb8caa9619e55ced9bb1.
 Explore what does each parameter means so that you can gain some clue about how to generate your own request in next section.
 If your program simply request this URL, you will sometimes get no data and a HTTP 400 or 500 status code indicating an error.
 This probably means your token (i.e., the `token` parameter in the request.
 In the example above, it is `e70b744ef39ffcbc8e52cb8caa9619e55ced9bb1`) has expired and needs you to update it.

 There are two ways to update the token.
 The first one is the easiest.
 You open a new browser tab and load the Flightware website.
 Then you can copy down the newly generated token from the dev tool and paste it to your script.
 The down side of the method is that you need to do it for every few hours before your token expired.
 Another method is to find the request where the token is responsed from the server and request the URL periodically to update it.
-This method requires some advanced understanding of web devlopment.
+This method requires some advanced understanding of web development.

 ## Implement your Cralwer